Narahari-Battala/Restaurant-Reservation-Api/README.md

 Restaurant-Reservation-Api is used by restaurants to register customers who are looking for seating though a mobile app.

-Customers will be alerted through a sms when a table is available for them, in addition the customers will be able to check on their status and estimated waiting time also through SMS.
+Customers will be alerted through a sms when a table is available for them, in addition the customers will also be able to check their reservation status and estimated waiting time through SMS.

 ## Requirement ##
 * [MongoDB](https://www.mongodb.com/) - Databas